yuhko-msft/microsoft-graph-docs/concepts/compliance-concept-overview.md

 ## API reference

 Looking for the API reference for these services?

+- [Use the Microsoft Graph eDiscovery API](/graph/api/resources/ediscovery-ediscoveryapioverview) in Microsoft Graph v1.0
 - [Use the Microsoft Graph eDiscovery API](/graph/api/resources/ediscovery-ediscoveryapioverview?view=graph-rest-beta&preserve-view=true) in Microsoft Graph beta
 - [Use the Microsoft Graph subject rights request API](/graph/api/resources/subjectrightsrequest-subjectrightsrequestapioverview) in Microsoft Graph v1.0
 - [Use the Microsoft Graph subject rights request API](/graph/api/resources/subjectrightsrequest-subjectrightsrequestapioverview?view=graph-rest-beta&preserve-view=true) in Microsoft Graph beta